kimptoc/wowactivityfeed/readme.md

+# WoW Activity Feed

-TODO
+## TODO
-- view not found item gives err (if hist present, but no armory)

-- not deleting old history... fix or put in TTL

-history
-- 1 week TTL for main/latest char entry, done, accessed_at
-- 1 day TTL for history items, done, archived_at
-- refresh everytime its viewed via get_history, done
-- so if not viewed or becomes history, it gets deleted
-- if char updates regularly, it will have lot of history...for 1 day
+- tidy feed more
+  - profession changes
+  - progression/raids changes?
+  - pvp/battleground changes?
+  - talents/glyphs
+  - hunter pets, levels?

+- mention copyright/trademarks, all are blizzards

 - cache some info at history top level, eg guild name and thumbnail - so old history items show better, or just "patch" old items using diff

-- tidy feed more
--- profession changes
--- progression/raids changes?
--- pvp/battleground changes?
--- talents/glyphs
--- hunter pets, levels?

--- some criteria cases come up blank?

-- if after removing above, no changes, then dont report them
+- do a "live" load of the char ?

 - search/find my char/guild?
 - search? could try all realms... or at least select region/realm and enter name - can confirm/select char...

-- do a "live" load of the char ?

-- mention copyright/trademarks, all are blizzards

 - twitter feed to facebook - just showing a link... twitterfeed config or use another way in?
 - fb to twitter, not working? using Twitter -> fb link working better, get text, no images (will twitter stop that...) (and twitterfeed to twitter)
+- or could be RSS related, does Atom/rel-alt links help?

 - fix tests, wowSpec failing too much, refactor wow.coffee

-BUGS
+## BUGS
 -

 maybe....